MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-users-groups-assignment.md

 ## Prerequisites

-To enable the Microsoft 365 traffic forwarding profile for your tenant, you must have:
+To assign a traffic forwarding profile to specific users and groups, you must have:

 - A [**Global Secure Access Administrator**](/azure/active-directory/roles/permissions-reference#global-secure-access-administrator) role in Microsoft Entra ID to view the traffic forwarding profile.
 - An [**Application Administrator**](../identity/role-based-access-control/permissions-reference.md#application-administrator) role to assign the traffic profile to the selected users and groups.